 Postnatal massage is the best way to care for yourself and your baby after birth.
 As a new mother, you need to take care of yourself while caring for your newborn.
 Postnatal massage can help you decrease the discomforts of afterbirth and help you relax and feel cared for during this intense time of your mothering journey.
 Postpartum massage can be as important and beneficial as massage during pregnancy.
-Postpartum bodywork is an effective and holistic approach for the many adjustments to motherhood.
-You may be surprised to receive much more than a spa retreat.
+Postnatal bodywork is an effective and holistic approach for the many adjustments to motherhood.

 Your body is now going through significant changes.
 During the first few weeks of postpartum, healing has to occur in the site within your uterus where the placenta was attached.